colinleroy/a2tools/src/surl-server/README.md

 sudo systemctl restart surl-server.service
 ```

-On the raspios-buster-armhf-surl-server.img image, ssh is enabled so you can log on the Raspberry to change any setting you like, with the default 'pi' login, password 'raspberry'.
+On the provided Raspberry Pi image, ssh is enabled so you can log on the Raspberry to change any setting you like, with the default 'pi' login, password 'raspberry'.
+On the provided image, the configuration files are in /etc/a2tools.